Chestnut lamprey: Similar species

+Similar species include the parasitic relatives Ichthyomyzon bdellium, I. greeleyi, and I. unicuspis.

 Distribution and habitat

 The range of the chestnut lamprey extends from Lake Winnipeg and the Hudson Bay down the Mississippi River to the Central and Eastern United States; this includes any large lakes or reservoirs where large host fish are present.
 In Canada, the chestnut lamprey has been found in Saskatchewan, Manitoba, Ontario, and Quebec.
+Larvae can be found in pools and backwater over sand and sandy mud.